QuanZhang-William/pod-affinity/README.md

 ### Pod Webhook
-A separate Pod mutatin webhook is used to add Pod affinity terms (based on PipelineRun name) to all the pods Created by a PipelineRun, so that all the pods are anchored to the placeholder SS to acheive "one worker per PipelineRun" feature
+A separate Pod mutatin webhook is used to add Pod affinity terms (based on PipelineRun name) to all the pods Created by a PipelineRun, so that all the pods are anchored to the placeholder SS to acheive "one Node per PipelineRun" feature

 ## Examples
 List out all the nodes: